 Criteria JORC Code explanation Commentary Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 Half core was sampled using a diamond saw, with some intervals close to the surface needing to be cut from the core tray due to softness.
 All RC samples are split using a 3 tier riffle splitter mounted under the cyclone, RC samples are drilled dry.
 Samples taken from the host rocks and other barren units were taken as 4m composites, if a grade of +1%C was returned then the corresponding single metre intervals was submitted for analyses.
 No material logged as graphitic schist interval was submitted as composite, all were submitted as single metre samples.
 Sample preparation at the ALS laboratory involved the original sample being weighed on submission to laboratory and dried at 80° for up to 24 hours and.
-Sample is then crushed through to nominal -10mm (DD samples only).
-Second stage crushing to nominal -4mm (both RC and DD samples).
+Sample is then crushed through to nominal -10mm (DD samples).
 Sample is split to less than 2kg through linear splitter and excess retained.
 Sample splits are weighed at a frequency of 1/20 and entered into the job results file.
 Pulverising is completed using LM2 mill to 90% passing 75%pm.
 The pulverised residue is shipped to ALS in Perth for LECO analysis.
 Duplicate analysis has been completed and identified no issues with sampling representatively for estimated holes.
 Sample sizes are representative of the grain sizes being assayed for.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
 All samples have been analysed by the c-IR07 technique which reports total carbon.
 All samples above 2% TC have been analysed using the C-IR18 technique which reports total graphitic carbon.
+The C-IR07 technique has been shown to overestimate total graphitic carbon by approximately 8% on average.
+A nominal 0.4g sample is weighed into a ceramic boat with the exact weight